openshift/enhancements/enhancements/storage/csi-driver-install.md

 We designed their operators in a way that regardless where the CSI driver operator runs, the driver itself always runs in openshift-aws-ebs-csi-driver namespace / openshift-manila-csi-driver.

+We don't support upgrade of a 4.5 cluster with AWS CSI driver to 4.6 - the operator + driver is technical preview.
+Users must un-install the operator before upgrade.

+Upgrade from 4.5 with Manila CSI driver (GA in 4.5) works as follows:

 1. During upgrade, CVO starts new 4.6 cluster-storage-operator (CSO).
-2. 4.6 CSO detects that there is AWS / Manila driver installed by OLM.
+2. 4.6 CSO detects that there is Manila driver installed by OLM.
 3. CSO deletes Subscription of the operator.
 OLM removes the operator, but leaves the CRD, CR and the driver / operand running.
-4. CSO deletes the old namespace (`openshift-aws-ebs-csi-driver` / `openshift-manila-csi-driver`) and all non-namespaced objects of the old operator (ClusterRoles and such).
-The only thing kept is the StorageClass of the old operator and the old operator CR (which is the same as the new operator CR).
-5. CSO runs the new CSI driver operator in `cluster-storage-operator` namespace.
+4. CSO runs the new CSI driver operator in `openshift-cluster-csi-drivers` namespace.
+5. Manila CSI driver operator adopts the CSI driver running in `openshift-manila-csi-driver` namespace, i.e. updates its Deployment / DaemonSet to new versions and keeps the driver running there.

 In case there was no AWS / Manila CSI driver operator running during the update, CSO installs the corresponding operator as during installation, so user has a CSI driver running after update.

-Note that between step 4. and 5., the CSI driver is not present in the cluster, while its storage class is.
-* Newly created PVCs won't be provisioned during this transition period.
-They will be provisioned after the new CSI driver is installed.
-* Newly started / deleted pods that use storage provided by the CSI driver can't attach/mount/unmount/detach their volumes.
-Some errors about this may be reported to user.
-Pod startup / shutdown is retired periodically and will continue after the new CSI driver installation completes.

-Extensive testing is needed for this OLM -> CSO migration.

 ### Un-installation